 I think everyone will love this saree of yours;

 Don’t worry about the money, just get what you really like!

 Memorize a long list of such phrases and you will be a chum.

-They are cheap.
-I splurged on two!
-Not that I wear them, but at least I got something.
+Not that I wear any, but they were cheap.
+I splurged on two.
 At Nalli’s the most expensive lungi was about 125 rupees.
-What asymmetry!
-How come they don’t have Kanjeevaram silk lungis with elaborate gold “jaari?”
+What asymmetry.
+How come they don’t have Kanjeevaram silk lungis with elaborate gold jaari?

 - Carry a Credit Card.

-Yes! you could get a back ache carrying that much cash!
-And bring out the card in a flash!
+Yes, you could get a back ache carrying that cash.
+And bring out the card in a flash.
 No hesitation here.
 And smile widely the entire time you see the bill and sign for it.
 Don’t even think of that nice D-SLR you could have purchased for that money.

 At the end of the extravaganza offer to carry the heavy saree bags and remember to say: “What a great day!
 We should do this again!” (just kidding!)

-And after this extravaganza, we headed to Murugan Idli, another Chennai tradition!
+So go ahead and smile.
+Go saree shopping and splurge.
+And after this extravaganza, we headed to Murugan Idli, another Chennai tradition.